JohnnyWongSchoolAccount/Sandbox-Hello-World/README.md

 # Sandbox-Hello-World

 # list of buttons and their functions
-  -stop - stops the song from being played
+  - stop - stops the song from being played
-  -previous track - plays the previous track in the playlist - - array -reverse skip - moves back in the song's track length -play/pause - pauses the song/continues playing the song/playlist -forward skip - moves forward in the song's track length
+  - previous track - plays the previous track in the playlist - - array -reverse skip - moves back in the song's track length -play/pause - pauses the song/continues playing the song/playlist -forward skip - moves forward in the song's track length